Position

 How much does a Emergency Dispatcher make?

-Emergency Dispatchers play a crucial role in keeping communities safe.
-They handle calls from people in need and coordinate emergency services.
-The average yearly salary for an Emergency Dispatcher is around $54,404.
-This means that, on average, Emergency Dispatchers earn a steady income.
+An Emergency Dispatcher plays a crucial role in keeping communities safe.
+They handle calls for help and direct emergency services.
+This job is both important and rewarding.
+The average yearly salary for an Emergency Dispatcher is around $54,928.
+This salary can vary based on experience and location.

 View Emergency Dispatcher jobs nearby